cryptomessaging/edsig/README.md

 ## Installation

-The EdSig module can be used for both creating Node servers, and as a command line tool.
+The EdSig module can be used for both creating Node based [Cryptomessaging](https://cryptomessaging.org) services, and as a command line tool for generating cryptomessaging files and communicating with cryptomessaging services.

 Assuming you are using a Mac and have Node.js 8+ installed, to use the command line interface:
 <pre>